hgraph-os/hgraph-react/README.md

 # hGraph React
 An open source visualization for patient health data, as a React component using d3.

+View the React based [demo](https://goinvo.github.io/hgraph-react/) for this repository.

 See the core [hGraph repo](https://github.com/goinvo/hGraph) for more examples and roadmap.

 ![hGraph](https://github.com/goinvo/hGraph/blob/master/docs/hgraph.png)